omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 The following hardware is required to run a Watcher on VPS or dedicated server:
 - Storage: 16GB SSD
-- CPU: Intel i5
+- CPU: 1 CPU Core with at least 2.2 GHz
-- RAM: 6GB
+- RAM: 4GB
 - Bandwidth: 20 Mbps

 > The requirements are based on the network's load in Q2 2020.
 It is recommended to use hardware with higher performance to avoid a potential increase in transaction volume.